 Every year, we hold a Careers Fair, giving our students the opportunity to explore careers options, and the path it takes to get there.

-Previously employers include Rolls Royce, Experian, NHS, Junior Doctors, YMCA, Plastek Group, RAF, Huddersfield University, Civica, Nottingham College, Brackenhurst College and Confetti College, amongst many others!
+Previously employers include Nottingham College, the RAF, Army, Civil Service, Police, Fire Service, Lincoln University, West Notts College amongst many others!
 Let us know if you can support this event!